-Ghana and South Africa emerge as leaders in formalized naturopathic education.
-Ghana’s Nyarkotey University College implemented competency-based curricula stretching from certificate to PhD level, aligned with WHO-recommended standards (Nyarkotey.
-P, 2025; Obu and Aggrey-Bluwey, 2022).
+The findings from this study show that Ghana and South Africa emerge as leaders in formalized naturopathic education.
+Ghana’s Nyarkotey University College implemented competency-based curricula stretching from certificate to PhD level, aligned with WHO-recommended standards (Nyarkotey, 2025; Obu and Aggrey-Bluwey, 2022).
 The South Africa’s University of the Western Cape has adopted curricula modeled on international benchmarks, though concerns remain about limited clinical exposure (Wendy et al., 2021; Dunn et al., 2021).